 European security, development, migrations, EU agenda: throughout the years CeSPI has been able to anticipate those topics that have later become focal in international relations, always striving to contribute to the public debate on Italian foreign policy.

-CeSPI is founded - Centre for Politics and International Studies
+CeSPI is founded - Centre for International Policy Studies

 CeSPI is established, willed by Enrico Berlinguer, with the mission to contribute to revivingculture and international view on the Italian Communist Party, with specific focus on European Security related topics.